-This repair scheme is to be used to repair the \emptyset .625" bolt holes on the main and front strut fittings when they have become larger than nominal.
-The fix should be considered optional for holes \emptyset .628"- \emptyset .645" and mandatory for holes over \emptyset .645."
+A. This repair scheme is to be used to repair the $\emptyset$ .625" bolt holes on the main and front strut fittings when they have become larger than nominal.
+The fix should be considered optional for holes $\emptyset$ .628"- $\emptyset$ .645" and mandatory for holes over $\emptyset$ .645."
+Reference Figure 5.9-8 and Figure 5.9-9 for details.

-- 1. Drill out the out of spec hole with a 47/64 drill bit. - Make or purchase bushing (1008698).
+- Make or purchase bushing (1008698).
 Measure the outside diameter (OD) of the bushing.
-If making the bushing, it should be made from 2024-T3 with an OD of 0.75" +0, -.0005, an ID of 0.625" + .002, -0 and .990" ±.003 long with a .04"x45° chamfer on one end to help align with the hole when pushing it in. - 3.
-Ream the hole with an adjustable hand reamer until the hole is .001" smaller than the bushings measured OD.
+If making the bushing, it should be made from 2024-T3 with an OD of 0.75" + .035, .0005, an ID of 0.625" + .002, -0 and .990" ±.003 long with a .04"x45° chamfer on one end to help align with the hole when pushing it in. - 2.
+Drill out and ream the hole with an adjustable hand reamer until the hole is .001" smaller than the bushings measured OD.
 It will be hard to press the bushing into the hole if the difference between the hole and the bushing is greater than .001.
-The bushing and hole should have an interference of .001. - 4.
+The bushing and hole should have an interference of .001. - 3.
 Use a hand deburring tool to remove the sharp edges on the hole.
-Clean out the hole after reaming. - 5.
-All bare aluminum will need to be degreased and alodine conversion coated as soon as possible after the machining operations. - 6.
-Assembly of the bushing into the fitting will be done "wet" with a thin coat of polysulfide sealant or equivalent. - 7.
+Clean out the hole after reaming. - 4.
+All bare aluminum will need to be degreased and alodine conversion coated as soon as possible after the machining operations. - 5.
+Assembly of the bushing into the fitting will be done "wet" with a thin coat of polysulfide sealant or equivalent. - 6.
 The bushing is designed with a chamfer to help start it into the hole.
-Make sure the bushing is pressed in chamfer first. - 8.
-The bushing will be pressed flush with the surface of the fitting, a clamp or press should be used to squarely press the bushing into the hole. - 9.
-After pressing the bushing in, the bushing may need to be reamed out to an inside diameter of .625" so the bolt will fit. - 10.
-The bushing should be flush or recessed so that it does not interfere with the strut fitting upon assembly. - 11.
+Make sure the bushing is pressed in chamfer first. - 7.
+The bushing will be pressed flush with the surface of the fitting, a clamp or press should be used to squarely press the bushing into the hole. - 8.
+After pressing the bushing in, the bushing may need to be reamed out to an inside diameter of .625" so the bolt will fit. - 9.
+The bushing should be flush or recessed so that it does not interfere with the strut fitting upon assembly. - 10.
 After installing the bushing, prime the area and apply a corrosion inhibiting compound prior to strut installation.